matlux/work-kit/articles/scala/scala-interview-questions.md

+## What is the difference between Nil, Null, None ?

+Nil = empty list
+None = absence of element in Option
+Null = null exists in all JVM languages, including Scala and Clojure.
+It's the NPE.

 ## How do scala traits differ from java interfaces?
 Unlike Java interfaces, Scala traits can include code, which effectively gives the ability to do multiple inheritance.